-- Plague is caused by the bacteria Yersinia Pestis, a zoonotic bacteria, usually found in small animals and their fleas.
+- Plague is caused by the bacteria Yersinia pestis, a zoonotic bacteria, usually found in small mammals and their fleas.

-- There are 3 forms of plague infection depending on the route of infection: bubonic, septicaemic and pneumonic.
-Bubonic-characterized by painful swollen lymph nodes or ‘buboes’- is the most common form.
+- There are 2 main clinical forms of plague infection: bubonic and pneumonic.
+Bubonic is the most common form and is characterized by painful swollen lymph nodes or 'buboes'.

-- The 3 most endemic countries are Madagascar, the Democratic Republic of Congo and Peru.
+- Currently, the 3 most endemic countries are Madagascar, the Democratic Republic of the Congo and Peru.

-Plague is an infectious disease caused by the bacteria Yersinia Pestis, a zoonotic bacteria, usually found in small animals and their fleas.
-It is transmitted between animals and humans by the bite of infected fleas, direct contact, inhalation and rarely, ingestion of infective materials.
+Plague is an infectious disease caused by the bacteria Yersinia pestis, a zoonotic bacteria, usually found in small mammals and their fleas.
+It is transmitted between animals from their fleas.
+Humans can be contaminated by the bite of infected fleas, through direct contact with infected materials or by inhalation.

 Signs and symptoms